ViolaDeRenzis/updowninjections/README.md

 Data need to be downloaded from the [github release page](https://github.com/ViolaDeRenzis/updowninjections/releases).
 The total size is ~35GB.
 To download the entire dataset use our `download_all.py` script.

-We provide data products in `*json` format.
-The `result.json` files are the raw bilby outputs, see [here](https://lscsoft.docs.ligo.org/bilby/bilby-output.html) for instructions.
+We provide two types of data products, named `*json` and `Backpropagation*.dat`
+- The `result.json` files are the raw bilby outputs, see [here](https://lscsoft.docs.ligo.org/bilby/bilby-output.html) for instructions.
 Each of these files contains a nested set of dictionaries with all the information of the injection (true values, waveform arguments, priors, posteriors, log evidence etc...).
+- The `Backpropagation.dat` files contain the posterior samples of the tilt angles $\theta_1$ and $\theta_2$ that are numerically evolved from 20 Hz to 0 Hz.
+The posterior distributions for the tilt angles at 20 Hz are contained in the `result.json` files.

 ## Readme